SteveOv/platodebs/README.md

 - the optional first argument is the input csv file holding the target data.
 Must have Star and Period columns.
 Defaults to ./tessebs_extra.csv
 - `-t`/`--targets`: an optional list of target Star values to filter the input csv on
 - `-fc`/`--flux-column`: the flux column to read.
-Wither sap_flux or pdcsap_flux (default)
+Either sap_flux or pdcsap_flux (default)
-- `-qb`/`--quality-bitmask`: optional bitmask filter to apply over the fluxes' Quality flag.
+- `-qb`/`--quality-bitmask`: optional bitmask filter to apply over the fluxes' Quality flags.
 Defaults to default
     - See [Lightkurve: read()](http://docs.lightkurve.org/reference/api/lightkurve.io.read.html)
 for possible string and numeric values
 - `-p`/`--plot`: save plots of the lightcurves.
-If a directory is also given the plots will be saved within this, otherwise they will be saved within ./catalogue/plots
+If a directory is also given the plots will be saved hierarchically within it, otherwise ./catalogue/plots will be used

 For example:
 ```sh